Solving logistic regression problem in Julia

 end

-Few things to observe here.
-Most importantly, we implicitly chose certain convention here.
+A few things to observe here.
+Most importantly, we implicitly chose a certain convention here.
 We are going to treat data as an array where each row is a single observation.
-Another detail maybe is that we avoid computing f function twice and pre-compute it before and store up front (f_partial).
+Another detail maybe is that we avoid computing the f function twice and pre-compute it before and store upfront (f_partial).

-The code looks quite ok but it has its drawbacks that need attention: goal_function may produce NaN.
-Lets try to provoke it:
+The code looks quite okay, but it has drawbacks that need attention: goal_function may produce NaN.
+Let’s try to provoke it:

 data, labels = transpose([[1.]]), [1.]